Online Graph Coloring for $k$-Colorable Graphs: Online Coloring for -Colorable Graphs

+\paragraph{Overview.} Recall that $\textsf{SP}^+(4, 2)$ can be solved using $\widetilde{O}(|T|^{2/3} \mu^{1/3})$ colors (\autoref{lem:k5-col}).
+The strategy is to create $2$-color sets using the dense structure.
+The key intuition is as follows:

-\begin{quote} Using the vertices in $T_0$ that have a lot of common neighbors, we aim to obtain a large $n^\beta$-vertex 2-color set.
-Indeed, if two $\beta$-common vertices $u_1, u_2 \in T_0$ have different colors in some 4-coloring of $G$, $N_{S_0}(u_1) \cap N_{S_0}(u_2)$ is a $n^\beta$-vertex 2-color set in some 4-coloring of $G$. \end{quote}
+\begin{quote} Using the vertices in $T$ that have many common neighbors, we aim to obtain large 2-color sets.
+Indeed, if two $\beta$-common vertices $u_1, u_2 \in T$ have different colors in some 4-coloring of $G$, then $N_S(u_1) \cap N_S(u_2)$ is a 2-color set in some 4-coloring of $G$, with $n^{\beta}$ vertices, which is sufficiently large. \end{quote}